Is The 3-2-1 Method Your New Favourite Workout Routine?

 When you feel ready, here are some simple ways to up the ante in each component:

-Strength: add weights or lift heavier, increase the number of reps or sets, try a longer workout, follow a different program with more challenging exercises, or attempt a more advanced variation of an exercise you’re already familiar with.
-All Sweat programs are designed to help you progress, whether that’s through exercise complexity or progressive overload!
+• Strength: add weights or lift heavier, increase the number of reps or sets, try a longer workout, follow a different program with more challenging exercises, or attempt a more advanced variation of an exercise you’re already familiar with.
+Pilates: Try a more advanced variation of an exercise, try a longer session or add hand or ankle weights

-Cardio: Increase the duration or the intensity
+• Cardio: Increase the duration or the intensity

 Sustainability

-We love how sustainable the 3-2-1 method is.
+We love how sustainable The 3-2-1 Method is.
 Adding in high-intensity or high-impact elements is an option, not an essential, making it easy to stick to in the long run without experiencing burnout, fatigue or injury.
 You’ve always got one dedicated rest day, and you could also make your cardio or Pilates days low-intensity active recovery days if that’s what your body is calling for.

 Sweat makes it easy